-Dehydration in our elderly – causes explained
+Dehydration in our loved ones – causes explained

-Factors that give rise to dehydration:
+Factors that give rise to dehydration for our loved ones:

 Recognize the early signs of dehydration